ThothTrustCom/T104-Devhub/README.md

 The T104 product code designation for the THETAKey product denotes the first variant of the THETAKey smart card and subsequent variant will see the numerical changes while retaining the initial 'T' designation for the THETAKey product line.
 Due to the possibility of expanding the product line beyond an advanced smart card, numerical designations would be used to indicate the different hardware variants that the THETAKey devices that are available.

 ## THETAKey T104 Physical Characteristics ##
-* ISO-7816 (Contact) and ISO-14443 (Contactless/NFC) physical and electrical compliant
+* ISO-14443 (Contactless/NFC) physical and electrical compliant
 * CC EAL 6+ smart card chip (THD-89 chip)
 * Single line E-Ink display
 * 2 mechanical power & scroll buttons